dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Clock modes including "run", "set hour", "set minute", and "set AM/PM".

+#### Step Counting (Pedometer)
+Using motion sensors to detect and count walking steps for fitness tracking.

+**Example:** Processing accelerometer data to identify step patterns and maintain daily count.

+#### Stopwatch
+A timing device that measures elapsed time from a starting point, typically with precision to fractions of a second.

+**Example:** Implementing start, stop, and lap timing functions with millisecond accuracy.

+#### Synchronizing Time from the PC
+The process of setting a microcontroller's clock using the connected computer's time.

+**Example:** Using Thonny IDE to automatically update the Pico's RTC when uploading code.

 #### TFT Displays
 Thin-film-transistor liquid crystal displays for showing color graphics.